armsnyder/terraform-provider-rancher2/docs/index.md

 * `insecure` - (Optional) Allow insecure connection to Rancher.
 Mandatory if self signed tls and not ca_certs provided.
 It can also be sourced from the `RANCHER_INSECURE` environment variable.
 * `bootstrap` - (Optional) Enable bootstrap mode to manage `rancher2_bootstrap` resource.
 It can also be sourced from the `RANCHER_BOOTSTRAP` environment variable.
 Default: `false`
 * `retries` - (Optional) Number of retries to check Rancher connectivity and `rancher2_node_template` resource deletion.
 Default: `10`
+* `retry_timeout` - (Optional) Timeout for retrying internal server errors encountered during resource operations.
+Retries can be disabled by setting this argument to `0`.
+Default: `30s`